otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-adts.md

 Queues can also be implemented using other data structures, such as stacks or linked lists.
 Stack-based queues, for example, use a stack to store elements that are waiting to be dequeued, while linked list-based queues use a linked list to store the elements in the queue.

-In general, queues are useful for storing and processing data that needs to be handled in a specific order, or for storing data that will be used by multiple consumers.
+Queues are useful for storing and processing data that needs to be handled in a specific order, or for storing data that will be used by multiple consumers.
 They are commonly used in computer systems to manage tasks, communications, and other types of data flow.